-Spark profit jumps 9 per cent to $167m
+Spark profit jumps 9 per cent to $167m, buoyed by mobile gains

 Reported Ebitdai (earnings before interest, tax, depreciation, amortisation and investment income) grew 2.2% to $500m.

-The dividend was confirmed at 12.5 cents per share, with the full-year guidance of 25cps confirmed.
+The dividend was confirmed at 12.5 cents per share (the same level as the first half of 2019), with the full-year guidance of 25cps confirmed.

 The result was largely in line with Forsyth Barr analyst Matt Henry's forecast for ebitdai of $506.9 million on revenue of $1.79 billion.